Ostorlab/KB/MOBILE_CLIENT/COMMON/_HIGH/XPATH_INJECTION/recommendation.md

-To mitigate XPath Injection vulnerabilities, it is important to properly validate and sanitize user input before using it in XPath queries.
-This can be done by using parameterized queries or prepared statements, which separate the user input from the query logic.
-Additionally, limiting the privileges of the user executing the query can help prevent unauthorized access to sensitive data.
-Regularly updating and patching software and libraries can also help prevent known vulnerabilities from being exploited.
-Finally, implementing logging and monitoring can help detect and respond to any attempted attacks.
+To mitigate XPath Injection vulnerabilities, it is important to:

+* Use parameterized queries or prepared statements, which separate the user input from the query logic.
+* Properly validate and sanitize user input before using it in XPath queries.

 === "Dart"
 	```dart